UK Amb. Pierce to Newsmax: Britain Backs Ukraine's Use of US Missiles Against Russia

 When asked on "Wake Up America" the meaning and timing of such an attack, Pierce said that "I think it suggests putting Ukraine in the strongest possible position, as we contemplate what might happen next year."

-She added, "I think President Zelenskyy has been very clear about that.
-He wants to work with President Trump.
-This is a move by the Biden administration that the UK really supports.
+She added, "I think President [Volodymyr] Zelenskyy has been very clear about that.
+He wants to work with President [-elect Donald] Trump.
+This is a move by the Biden administration that the U.K. really supports.
 It's about getting Ukraine to a better position so that they can better tackle the challenges of next year — that may or may not include negotiations" to end the war.

 Pierce emphasized that "President Trump is the archetypal dealmaker, so he'll know you want to negotiate from a position of strength."